 While inheritance dispute mediation offers a number of benefits, some cases simply cannot be resolved outside of the courtroom.
 If litigation is the only viable path toward resolution in your case, you need an experienced probate litigation attorney on your side.
 The accomplished legal team at Shaw Cowart LLP has the experience, knowledge, and resources needed to protect your rights and best interests in these complicated and emotionally-charged matters.
 Our skilled estate lawyers will assess your dispute and recommend the most effective approach for your case.

 Contact Shaw Cowart LLP Today

-To learn more about how the Austin, Texas probate attorneys at Shaw Cowart LLP can help in your inheritance dispute, contact our office today online or at 512-858-8211 to schedule a confidential consultation.
+To learn more about how the Austin, Texas probate attorneys at Shaw Cowart LLP can help in your inheritance dispute, contact our office today online or at 512-858-8862to schedule a confidential consultation.